Efficient Training of Boltzmann Generators Using Off-Policy Log-Dispersion Regularization: Experiments

 \subsection{Variational Training without Target Data}

-Finally, we show that regularizing data-based training also improves efficiency in the purely variational setting, where no target data (unbiased or biased) is available and training uses only target energy evaluations.
-Several recent methods train Boltzmann generators by annealing the model distribution toward the target through a sequence of intermediate distributions $q_i$ \cite{schopmansTemperatureAnnealedBoltzmannGenerators2025,klitzingLearningBoltzmannGenerators2025}.
+Next, we show that regularizing data-based training also improves efficiency in the purely variational setting, where no target data (unbiased or biased) are available and training uses only target energy evaluations.
+Several recent methods train Boltzmann generators by annealing the model distribution toward the target through a sequence of intermediate distributions $q_i$ \cite{schopmansTemperatureAnnealedBoltzmannGenerators2025,klitzingLearningBoltzmannGenerators2025a}.
 To learn each intermediate distribution $q_i$, a buffer is built by reweighting model samples to the current intermediate distribution.
-Standard data-based training is then performed on each buffer until the next intermediate distribution is constructed, so we can readily apply LDR.
+Standard data-based training is then performed on each buffer until the next intermediate distribution is constructed, so we can readily apply LDR, using the buffer as the reference distribution.

 Temperature-Annealed Boltzmann Generator (TA-BG) \cite{schopmansTemperatureAnnealedBoltzmannGenerators2025} pre-trains with the reverse Kullback-Leibler (KL) divergence at an elevated temperature and subsequently anneals the model distribution using a number of intermediate temperatures $q_{i} \propto \tilde p_X^{\alpha_i} $.
-Constrained Mass Transport (CMT) \cite{klitzingLearningBoltzmannGenerators2025} extends this idea and uses a generalized annealing path of the form $q_{i} \propto q_0^{1-\lambda_i} \left( \tilde p_X^{\alpha_i}\right)^{\lambda_i}$.
-The parameter schedule $(\lambda_i)_i$ is chosen adaptively based on a trust-region constraint that limits the KL-difference between subsequent intermediate distributions.
+Constrained Mass Transport (CMT) \cite{klitzingLearningBoltzmannGenerators2025a} extends this idea and uses a generalized annealing path of the form $q_{i} \propto q_0^{1-\lambda_i} \left( \tilde p_X^{\alpha_i}\right)^{\lambda_i}$.
+The parameter schedule $(\lambda_i)_i$ is chosen adaptively based on a trust-region constraint that limits the KL divergence between subsequent intermediate distributions.
 This guarantees sufficient overlap between successive intermediates and improves performance compared to TA-BG.
 We provide a more detailed introduction to the annealing-based variational framework used in TA-BG and CMT in Appendix~\ref{appendix:variational_training_annealing}.
-We additionally include Flow Annealed Importance Sampling Bootstrap (FAB), which was the first to successfully learn alanine dipeptide variationally without mode collapse.
+As an additional baseline, we include Flow Annealed Importance Sampling Bootstrap (FAB) \cite{midgleyFlowAnnealedImportance2022a}, which was the first to successfully learn alanine dipeptide variationally without mode collapse.

 LDR can be applied to FAB, TA-BG, and CMT, as all use buffered off-policy training.
 Since CMT represents the current state of the art, we apply LDR only to CMT.
 For FAB and TA-BG, we run baseline experiments without LDR.
-All methods use the same number of gradient descent steps.